collective/ArchGenXML/README.txt

   (most do).
 It can also work with the native formats of some UML editors.

-  In addition, it can generate applications from XSD (XMLSchema) files, though this format is less expressive than XMI from UML.
+  (DEPRECATED) In addition, it can generate applications from XSD (XMLSchema) files, though this format is less expressive than XMI from UML.

   For information on the authors and supporters, see the file CREDITS.